 You have a project with a deadline that is fast approaching.
-You know you should be working hard since your next paycheck depends on it — but you just don’t feel like doing anything.
-Instead, you find yourself checking your social media, watching videos… everything else except finishing the project.
+You know your next paycheck depends on the success of this project — but you just aren’t motivated enough to be productive.
+Instead, you find yourself checking social media, watching videos… everything else except finishing the project.

 THE DANGER OF PROCRASTINATION

-Procrastination is one of the biggest challenges for a freelancer, especially since you’re working both online and at home.
-It can definitely be hard to stay focused on the task at hand with so many distractions around you.
-Even worse, you might not feel like you’re procrastinating until it’s too late.
-A 2-minute video can somehow turn into an hour wasted — which is an hour closer to your deadline.
+Procrastination is one of the biggest challenges for a freelance graphic designer.
+Since you are working online and from home, stay focused on the task at hand can definitely be a challenge with so many distractions around you.
+Even worse, a 2-minute video can somehow turn into an hour wasted — such is the danger of procrastination.

 It’s important to realize that there are only so many hours in a day.
-Unlike an office job where you will still get paid even if you just sit around, procrastinating usually means a loss of income for a freelancer.
-Furthermore, you will panic and rush things when deadlines start looming, which leads to substandard work and unhappy clients.
+Unlike an office job where you still get paid sitting around, procrastinating means a loss of income for a freelancer.
+And when deadlines start looming, panic and anxiety will lead to substandard work and unhappy clients.